Elevated Brownies Recipe | Download for FREE!

 Dosing is important when consuming cannabis because you’ll know the amount of THC, CBD, and other cannabinoids you consume and what effects to expect.
 That said, you can’t know the exact level of potency in your cannabis, but you can make estimates based on THC content.

 For instance, a strain like OG Kush contains 20% THC so that’s a potential cannabis oil potency of 1400mg.
-You’ll lose some of that potency during the infusion process but still get potent cannaoil—about 70% to 95% of the THC will remain after the infusion.
+You’ll lose some of that potency during the infusion process but still get potent canna oil: about 70% to 95% of the THC will remain after the infusion.

-To be safe, you can dilute your cannaoil with plain cooking oil so that you consume a low dose and watch how your body reacts to it before you consume more.
+To be safe, you can dilute your canna oil with plain cooking oil so that you consume a low dose and watch how your body reacts to it before you consume more.

 It’s always best to start with a low dose because you risk unpleasant side effects if it’s too high.

-Can You Buy Cannaiol Already Made?
+Can You Buy Cannabis Oil Already Made?

-Note that you’re looking for cannaoil, not CBD oil.
-Cannaoil is more potent because it contains cannabinoids from the whole plant, including THC, CBD, and terpenes, which work together to produce an entourage effect.
-CBD oil contains only CBD.
-So, don’t mix them up when you visit your local dispensary.
+Keep in mind that you’re looking for cannabis oil, not CBD oil.
+Canna oil is more potent because it contains cannabinoids from the whole plant, including THC, CBD, and terpenes, which work together to produce an entourage effect.

 Getting the Best Canna-Ingredients With An MMJ Card